Students Rights and Responsibilities Handbook

 The District commits to ensuring that the voices of people who have been historically marginalized will be empowered.
 The District commits to collaboration, communication, and partnership with communities not often included or heard, especially students, families, and staff of color.
 The District will develop and maintain representative input and feedback loops to incorporate the cultures and perspectives of all students and parents/guardians into District and school decision-making.
 (Policy ACC: Educational Equity and Racial Justice)

-Students contribute greatly to the culture and climate of the school, and its sense of safety, inclusion, welcoming, and belonging to the learning community.
-As such, these contributions shall meet the goal of creating learning environments free from discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin.
+Students contribute greatly to the culture and climate of the school, and its sense of safety, inclusion, welcoming, and belonging.
+These contributions shall meet the goal of creating learning environments free from discrimination or harassment based on perceived race, color, religion, gender identity, sexual orientation, disability, or national origin.
 Students shall work with their administrators to ensure that contributions don’t disrupt the learning environment.
 This includes vetting students’ ideas with staff and administrators ahead of presenting the contributions to the school community environment.
 (Policy ACB: Every Student Belongs)

 Examples of contributions might include:

-- Promotional materials, e.g., flyers and social media posts
+- Promotional materials, such as flyers and social media posts

 Liability